OsaidM/CohortDataStrucuters/README.md

 ##### ***`udemy`***
 - [x] [Data Structures and Algorithms: Deep Dive Using Java](https://www.udemy.com/course/data-structures-and-algorithms-deep-dive-using-java/?LSNPUBID=JVFxdTr9V80&ranEAID=JVFxdTr9V80&ranMID=39197&ranSiteID=JVFxdTr9V80-TxgvsDCCOSHdAxzmM18Fwg&utm_medium=udemyads&utm_source=aff-campaign)

-** download link for the course and it's not legal btw 😋, but hey do you care ? **
+** download link for the course and it's not legal btw 😋, but hey if you can't afford it make a way around it or find other resources. **

 - [x] [Data Structures and Algorithms: Deep Dive Using Java](https://downloadly.net/2020/12/2717/03/data-structures-and-algorithms-deep-dive-using-java/22/?#/2717-udemy-012116030208.html)